LouisCharlesC/safe/README.md

 # Make your multi-thread code *safe* and crystal clear!
 ## Overview
-safe is a header-only library that helps you get your multi-threaded code right and understandable.
+*safe* is a header-only library that helps you get your multi-threaded code safe and understandable.
 It defines the Safe and Access classes.
 A Safe object packs a lockable object (e.g. std::mutex) and a value object (whatever you need to protect using the lockable object).
-Safe objects expose the value object through a simple, clear *and safe* interface: use the access() member functions to gain protected access to the value, and use the unsafe() functions for unprotected access.
+Safe objects expose the value object through a simple, clear and safe interface: use the access() member functions to gain protected access to the value, and use the unsafe() functions for unprotected access.
 Protected access is achieved through the Access class.
 Think of the Access class as a combination of a lock (e.g. std::lock_guard) and a pointer to the value object.
 The lock gives you the full power of RAII for managing the lockable object, and the pointer-like functionality only exists for the span of time where the lockable object is locked.

 Here is why you want to use safe:
 ### Without safe